drupal-docker/docs/compose/03-drush.md

 Drupal site.
 Press `Alt + D` to quit.

 You can run as many Drush containers as you want.
 If you quit it will be automatically destroyed.
-If you'd like to preserve your Drush container just remove `--rm` flag from command.
+If you'd like to preserve your Drush container after it quits just remove `--rm` flag from command.

 If you'd rather prefer to use Bash (with additional access to Drush command):